 Plan some entertainment

 No party is complete without some games and entertainment.
 Kids are notoriously easily amused, but they also get bored quickly, so it would be wise to have a variety of options available.
 If you want a truly distinctive party, stay away from tired old classics like Pass the Parcel and Pin the Tail on the Donkey.
 You need to get a bit more creative.
 A custom cornhole set can take your party to the next level, or you could create an obstacle course in your garden, using nothing more than everyday household items.
-Take care not to be gender-specific with your games as you want everyone to have a good time.
+Take care not to be gender-specific with your games, or even the color of your cornhole bags, as you want everyone to have a good time.

 Get creative with the food